 An avid chamber musician, Corruccini founded Paragon Ensembles, a group devoted to community outreach, in her hometown of Davis, California.
 In Minneapolis, she spent several seasons performing as a member of the Isles Ensemble.
 Corruccini appears regularly on Minnesota Orchestra chamber concerts.

-Jesse Reeks has been organist of St. Louis Cathedral-Basilica since fall 2013, previously serving as music director/organist at St. Francis of Assisi.
+Jesse Reeks has been organist of St. Louis Cathedral-Basilica since fall 2013, after previously serving as music director/organist at St. Francis of Assisi.
 In 2014, Jesse was honored as one of Gambit Weekly’s 40 under 40 and continues to distinguish himself in the New Orleans musical community.
-Reeks graduated N.O.C.C.A./Riverfront Arts Conservatory and in 2009 graduated cum laude from Loyola University with the distinction of Outstanding Jazz Major in Jazz Studies.
-Jesse recently returned to Loyola as the Elise Cambon organ scholar and earned his Master of Music, studying with Dr. Marcus St. Julien, and was named Outstanding Graduate Student in Music Performance.
-In addition to being staff accompanist at Loyola since 2006, he has been an in-demand collaborator, music director, and recitalist, making frequent appearances with the Louisiana Philharmonic Orchestra, the John Mahoney Big Band, and Sarah Jane McMahon.
+In 2009, he graduated cum laude from Loyola University New Orleans with the distinction of Outstanding Jazz Major in Jazz Studies.
+He recently returned to Loyola as the Elise Cambon organ scholar and earned his Master of Music, studying with Dr. Marcus St. Julien, and was named Outstanding Graduate Student in Music Performance.
+In addition to being staff accompanist at Loyola since 2006, he has been an in-demand collaborator and recitalist, making frequent appearances with the Louisiana Philharmonic Orchestra, the John Mahoney Big Band, and Lyrica Baroque.